Is the Future Uncertain for Non-Compete Agreements?

 Challenges in Enforcing Non-Compete Agreements Under Minnesota Law

-While neither the FTC nor Minnesota’s Legislature has forbidden non-compete agreements, recent court decisions in Minnesota illustrate the challenges that an employer can face in seeking to enforce these types of contracts.
+While neither the FTC nor Minnesota’s Legislature has expressly forbidden non-compete agreements, recent court decisions in Minnesota illustrate the challenges that an employer can face in seeking to enforce these types of contracts.